redkite-labs/redkitecms-docs/book/blocks-management.rst

-To create a custom block, you should read the `dedicated tutorial`_, while to add an existing block to your application using composer, you must follow the instructions provided by each thirdy-part block.
+To create a custom block, you should read the `dedicated tutorial`_, while to add an existing block to your application using composer, you must follow the instructions provided by each third-parties block.

 .. class:: fork-and-edit